 - Speaking to eyewitnesses to obtain further information about the driver and their vehicle

-- Analyzing the damage on your vehicle in an effort to find a vehicle with damage consistent with the hit and run accident
+- Analyzing the damage on your vehicle to find a vehicle with damage consistent with the hit-and-run accident

 - Looking for the driver of the vehicle based on their physical characteristics and facial features

-A hit and run accident presents a unique challenge for a law enforcement investigation because the driver likely at fault for the accident left the scene.
-However, the police department will devote time and resources to locating the driver because of the potential criminal and civil consequences of a hit and run accident.
+A hit-and-run accident presents a unique challenge for a law enforcement investigation.
+This is because the driver, likely at fault for the accident, left the scene.
+However, the police department will devote time and resources to locating the driver because of a hit-and-run accident’s potential criminal and civil consequences.

 How Long Before Police Stop Investigating a Hit And Run?

-The time that police will spend investigating a hit and run accident depends on what the police know about the driver and their vehicle.
-Accordingly, the length of time spent on a hit and run investigation varies widely.
-If you provided detailed information about the vehicle that struck your vehicle and the driver’s physical characteristics, the police have a better chance of locating the driver.
-However, if you could not get a good look at the driver and could not capture much information about their vehicle due to your injuries or general disorientation after a crash, the police may not have much information to work with in their pursuit of the driver.
+The time police will spend investigating a hit-and-run accident depends on what the police know about the driver and their vehicle.
+Accordingly, the length of time spent on a hit-and-run investigation varies widely.
+If you provided detailed information about the vehicle that struck your vehicle.
+Plus, if you could describe the driver’s physical characteristics, the police would better locate the driver.
+However, suppose you cannot get a good look at the driver and cannot capture much information about their vehicle due to your injuries or general disorientation after a crash.
+In that case, the police may not have much information to work with in their pursuit of the driver.

-There is no set timeline for conducting a hit and run investigation.
-If you were able to record the other vehicle’s license plate number, the driver could be located within a few hours.
-If you are unable to describe the type and color of their vehicle and the accident was not captured by any surveillance cameras, the investigation could be open for a few weeks or even months.
+There is no set timeline for conducting a hit-and-run investigation.
+If you could record the other vehicle’s license plate number, the driver could be located within a few hours.
+If you cannot describe the type and color of their vehicle.
+The investigation could be open for weeks or months if surveillance cameras did not capture the accident.
 Unfortunately, sometimes hit and run accident drivers are never located and do not turn themselves in.
 At some point, the police may determine that no further progress on the case is possible and close their file.

-Throughout the course of the investigation, the police might update you periodically with developments in their investigation.
+Throughout the investigation, the police might update you periodically with developments.
 If they contact you and you have retained a personal injury attorney, you should advise them of your attorney’s contact information so the police can contact the attorney directly.